ytmytm/geos-atari/README-Atari.md

     - CTRL+Return is LineFeed
     - Tab is Tab, Clear is Clear, Delete is Del
     - Help is pound sign
-    - cursor arrows Atari style (CTRL+arrow key)
+    - cursor arrows work Atari style (CTRL+arrow key)
-    - Inv is supposed to be C= (Commodore key) for keyboard shortcuts

-Other console keys (START, OPTION) are not scanned and not used.
+Other console keys (START, SELECT) are not scanned and not used.

 ### Disk drives